This is the multi-page printable view of this section. Click here to print.

 The repository appears in the sidebar.
 PR Focus enqueues a job to automatically fetch the open pull requests in the repository from GitHub.
 Once any running jobs are complete, PR Focus gets the open PRs for the new repository.

-If you view Manage Repositories option in the Repositories menu, you’ll see the repository in your list of watched repositories.
+If you go to the Manage Repositories option in the Repositories menu, you’ll see the repository in your list of watched repositories.
 From here, you can click a link to view the repository in GitHub.

 Screenshot showing the Manage Repositories window with links to view repositories on GitHub, and buttons to update settings or delete the repositories